Over time, the Apple Watch has grown into quite the everyday heart rate monitor, with the new Series 5 packing a host of

 But how does it all work, what data is presented on the wrist and on the iPhone, and just how accurate is the tracking itself?
 We've outlined the tech present in all Apple Watches and the data that they can provide about your heart.

 How the Apple Watch heart rate monitor works

 Almost every smartwatch harbouring a heart rate monitor makes use of the same technology, and the Apple Watch is no different.

 Photoplethysmography, as it's known, essentially works on this premise: blood is red because it reflects red light and absorbs green light.
 Therefore, by using green LEDs and pairing them with photodiodes, a device is able to detect the amount of blood flowing through the wrist.

 When your heart beats, this flow, and by proxy the green light being absorbed, is greater.
 Between beats, meanwhile, it's less.
 In order to attain the most accurate BPM data, these LEDs flash hundreds of times per second.

-This technology is also used by the Apple Watch's Breathe app, which focuses the user on relaxing, as well as, new through watchOS 4, providing insight into the walking average BPM and heart rate variability.
+This technology is also used by the Apple Watch's Breathe app, which focuses the user on relaxing, as well as providing insight into the walking average BPM and heart rate variability.

 However, it's not just during bouts of exercise that the heart rate monitor is in action.
 It can also utilise infrared light to measure your heart rate in the background and give you a heads-up if your heart is spiking to dangerous levels.